-Gaussian Process regression can also be considered a hybrid model due to both similarity- and rule-based interpretations (Lucas et al. 2015; Austerweil et al. 2015).
+Gaussian Process regression can also be considered a hybrid model due to both similarityand rule-based interpretations (Austerweil et al. 2015, Lucas et al. 2015).
 The similarity-based interpretation is straightforward, since the kernel explicitly encodes similarity between data points.
 However, the framework also lends support to two rule-based interpretations.
-The first is based on a mathematical property known as Mercer's (1909) theorem, describing how any kernel can be decomposed into a combination of basis functions (Lucas et al. 2015; Austerweil et al. 2015), each corresponding to an abstract rule.
-Just as any color can be decomposed into RGB components, the basis functions that collectively constitute a kernel form the rule-like building blocks that allow Gaussian processes to express a potentially unlimited range of functions.
-A second rule-based interpretation, is based on the compositionality of Gaussian Process kernels (Schulz et al. 2017; Duvenaud et al. 2013).
+The first is based on a mathematical property known as Mercer's (1909) theorem, describing how any kernel can be decomposed into a combination of basis functions (Austerweil et al. 2015, Lucas et al. 2015), each corresponding to an abstract rule.
+Just as any color can be decomposed into RGB components, the basis functions that collectively constitute a kernel form the rule-like building blocks that allow Gaussian Processes to express a potentially unlimited range of functions.
+A second rulebased interpretation is based on the compositionality of Gaussian Process kernels (Duvenaud et al. 2013, Schulz et al. 2017).
 Multiple kernels can be combined via addition or multiplication operations to produce new kernels.
-Since each kernel can be seen as providing rule-like biases about the hypothesized form of a function (e.g., a linear kernel for linear relationships, or a periodic kernel for periodic functions), compositional kernels thus allow for new compositional biases (e.g., a linear periodic relationship describing our alarming climate trends), similar to how rules can be combined to create new composite rules.
+Since each kernel can be seen as providing rule-like biases about the hypothesized form of a function (e.g., a linear kernel for linear relationships, or a periodic a key method for generalization in reinforcement learning based on the expected value of different states or actions kernel for periodic functions), compositional kernels thus allow for new compositional biases (e.g., a linear periodic relationship describing our alarming climate trends), similar to how rules can be combined to create new composite rules.
 Composing multiple kernels thus allows for aggregating multiple hypotheses about the hidden structure of the environment.
 The Gaussian Process framework further formalizes this idea and injects the ability to reason about compositional rules as well.
 Thus, inversely analogous to Bayesian concept learning, Gaussian Processes operate on similarity-based computations but provide equivalent rule-based interpretations.